 |What's The Matter With Helen?|

 Cue the passage of fourteen years.
-Everybody is miserable and nobody winds up with what they thought they wanted.
-Madeline, career and looks in decline, is blatantly unfaithful to husband Ernest, and goes to Norma Desmond extremes in an effort to stay young.
+Everybody is miserable, and nobody winds up with what they thought they wanted.
+Madeline, career and looks in decline, is blatantly unfaithful to husband Ernest, and goes to Norma Desmond extremes to stay young.
 Meanwhile, emasculated Ernest has succumbed to alcoholism and is reduced to plying his surgical skills on corpses.

 But it's Helen who rises like an Avenging Angel from the doughnut-crumbed, canned-frosting ruins of her nervous breakdown.
-Magnificently svelte, newly glamorized, channeling her inner Madeline, and, after several years of therapy, imbued with a Dolly Levi-esque sense of purpose (“For I’ve got a goal again!
-I’ve got a drive again!
-I’m gonna feel my heart coming alive again!”).
-Naturally, Helen's goals aren't anywhere near as lofty or honorable as those of that musical matchmaker's: Helen's newfound purpose is to reclaim her life through the eradication of Madeline’s.
+Magnificently svelte, newly glamorized, channeling her inner Madeline, and, after several years of therapy, imbued with a Dolly Levi-esque sense of purpose ("For I've got a goal again!
+I've got a drive again!
+I'm gonna feel my heart coming alive again!").
+Naturally, Helen's goals aren't near as lofty or honorable as those of that musical matchmaker: Helen's newfound purpose is to reclaim her life by eradicating Madeline's.

 |Hel Goes Mad and Dedicates Her Life To Making Mad's Life Hell|

 Alas, Helen's strength of resolve is all well and good, but homicidally speaking, the best-laid plans of mice and men are doomed to failure when the man in question (Ernest) is an indisputable mouse.
 By the same token, it's not the best idea to wage a to-the-death battle when both combatants, thanks to the supernatural intervention of a raven-haired sorceress and her immortality potion, can't really die.